sharpdressedcodes/react-video-uploader/README.md

 * swap express for fastify
 * Try using a nodejs worker thread for converting video
 * add websocket ping for server and client
-* Delete a video
-* Video player instead of html player
+* Video player instead of html player https://www.google.com/search?q=video+js+react

-* Build custom docker image after installing all the conversion software
-* Have a look at encoding the videos after they are uploaded, this way we can accept more formats like flv.
-Will need to use web sockets for this to show progress to the user.
+* CRUD videos
-* Authenticating the user before allowing to POST
+* Authenticating the user before allowing to CUD (create, update, delete)
 * Split up js and css + hot reloading/watch
 * Git hooks, lint staged
 * Stub the api return calls during `IS_TESTING`, then assert on the items in TeaserList in HomePage